Detailed Guide forSheet Metal Workers in California

-In California, the number of Sheet Metal Workers is expected to grow faster than average growth rate for all occupations.
-Jobs for Sheet Metal Workers are expected to increase by 18.5 percent, or 2,400 jobs between 2012 and 2022.
+In California, the number of Sheet Metal Workers is expected to grow much faster than average growth rate for all occupations.
+Jobs for Sheet Metal Workers are expected to increase by 23.1 percent, or 3,000 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|